Langevin equation with potential of mean force: The case of anchored bath: Langevin equation

-The component $f_2(X)$ depends only on the system's position, while the component $f_1$ has the properties of the force exerted on a single-particle system by the homogeneous unanchored fluid, i. e. as in the standard theory of Brownian motion.
+where component $f_2(X)$ depends only on the system's position.
+In addition, let us assume that component $f_1$ has the properties of noise in the standard theory of Brownian motion.
 Namely, the average of $f_1$ over bath variables (with distribution $\rho_0$) is zero for any $t$,